symfony/symfony-docs/messenger.rst

     # or use the AMQPS protocol
     MESSENGER_TRANSPORT_DSN=amqps://guest:guest@localhost/%2f/messages

-.. versionadded:: 5.2

-    The AMQPS protocol support was introduced in Symfony 5.2.

 If you want to use TLS/SSL encrypted AMQP, you must also provide a CA certificate.
 Define the certificate path in the ``amqp.cacert`` PHP.ini setting